-So when surveying a scene, or planning a shot, ask yourself – how you’re going to make your subject stand out?
+So when surveying a scene, or planning a shot, ask yourself – how will you make your subject stand out?

-The easiest way to make something stand out is to put it against something that is the opposite of it.
+The easiest way to make something stand out in a photo is to place it against something that’s the opposite of it.
 For example a:

 - Colorful subject against a dull background